chloealbright/DevHiveMind/Design/SOLID Design Principles.md

 There are multiple ways to implemented [**Dependency injection**](http://javarevisited.blogspot.com/2012/12/inversion-of-control-dependency-injection-design-pattern-spring-example-tutorial.html) like using bytecode instrumentation, which some AOP (Aspect Oriented Programming) framework like AspectJ does or by using proxies just like used in Spring.

 You can further see the [**SOLID Principles of Object-Oriented Design and Architecture**](https://click.linksynergy.com/deeplink?id=JVFxdTr9V80&mid=39197&murl=https%3A%2F%2Fwww.udemy.com%2Fsolid-principles-object-oriented-design-architecture%2F) course on Udemy to learn more about this useful principle.
 It also represents “D” on the SOLID acronym.

+## D — ependency Inversion Principle

+Try to minimize the dependency between objects by using abstraction.

+If for example you have a _App_ class that depends on very specialized classes; _Database_ and _Mail_ (dependencies).

+Instead, we could have _App_ object that deals with _Service_ class, which is more abstract, rather than something very specific.
+So, now the _App_ class is not dependent on the concrete classes, but on abstraction.

+And the benefit of that is we are able to replace and extend the functionality of _Service_ class without changing the _App_ class at all.

+Perhaps we can replace the _Database_ and _Mail_ classes, or add additional classes like _Logger_ and _Auth_ as well.